 4. Read and write letters together

 Your children can also play a part in this.
-They can write their own personal letter, draw pictures, or even send stickers, flat bookmarks or other paper goods that will fit into the envelope.
+They can write their own personal letter, draw pictures, or even send stickers, flat bookmarks or other paper goods that will fit into an envelope.

 Words by Cassie Holland